dp4846/meme_v1_bpl/readme.md

-# Code: The geometry of representation in mouse visual cortex obeys a broken power law
+# Code: Revisiting the high-dimensional geometry of population responses in visual cortex

 ## Overall organization of code
 Top level directory is: ./meme_v1_bpl/.
 The three directories below it are: